 Johnston added that “every one of those billions is a dollar not spent on sources that will deliver energy within the very short time frame required to stop catastrophic climate change.”
 The word “sources” in this case refers to renewables.

 They may be expensive, but without them, the world would rely far more on fossil fuel power plants. hxdyl/Shutterstock

-Importantly, renewable power alone cannot sustain the entire planet.
-Theoretically, it could, of course – a Sahara desert even partly covered in solar panels would technically be enough – but this is idealism without pragmatism.
+Most importantly, renewable power alone cannot currently sustain the entire planet, particularly as its population grows and electricity demands continue to rise.
+Theoretically speaking, it could, of course – a Sahara desert even partly covered in solar panels would technically be enough – but this is idealism without pragmatism.

 Nuclear power has a very low carbon footprint.
 A comprehensive study in 2008 found that modern nuclear power plants have a footprint 14.5 times lower than that of coal-fired plants and 6.7 times lower than natural gas-fired plants.
 A world running on nuclear and renewable power would produce magnitudes less carbon dioxide than the one we live in right now.

 Johnston said he isn’t aware of any studies suggesting that nuclear power should be combined with renewables, but there is plenty of evidence out there to be found.
 Many experts commenting on the groundbreaking Paris agreement have also concluded that in order to meet the modest targets, nuclear power is essential.

 “Green” political parties are not much better in this regard.